RetroPie/RetroPie-Docs/docs/Game-Boy-Advance.md

 **gpSP** is advised for full speed emulation on the RPi1.
 It may require manual controller reconfiguration, but outside of that has a user-friendly Select+Start exit hotkey and a Select+R hotkey to access the built-in menu enabled by default.

+## NETPLAY
+Sadly Netplay is not Supported on link cable games

 ## ROMS
 Accepted File Extensions: **.7z .gba .zip**